wsor4035/dev.luanti.org/content/for-creators/models/using-blockbench.md

 # Using Blockbench

 Blockbench is a 3D modelling software designed for making low-poly and voxel models, making it suitable for making Luanti models.
-As Blockbench supports exporting to .obj it is very easy to create static models and export them directly into Luanti.
+As Blockbench supports exporting to `.obj` it is very easy to create static models and export them directly into Luanti.

-It is also possible to use Blockbench for making nodeboxes for Luanti, as well as making animated models that can be directly exported as GLTF in Luanti 5.10 and newer.
+It is also possible to use Blockbench for making nodeboxes for Luanti, as well as making animated models that can be directly exported as glTF in Luanti 5.10 and newer.

 ## Static models

 When opening Blockbench and creating a new model it will ask you about the model type.
 Pick _Generic Model_, which has no limitations and allows you to export for use with Luanti:

 ![](/images/using_blockbench/generic_model.webp)

 Once created, you are now in the editor which allows you to start modelling.
 Create some cubes, resize them and move them around, or create meshes where you can manipulate individual vertices.

 In terms of scale and the origin, the origin in Blockbench is the same as the origin in Luanti.
-So e.g. for a cube model mimicking a full node, the cube would have the position of (-8,-8,-8), size of (16,16,16) and centred around the origin:
+So e.g. for a cube model mimicking a full node, the cube would have the position of (-8, -8, -8), size of (16, 16, 16), and center on the origin:

 ![](/images/using_blockbench/full_block.webp)

-[Export your model](#exporting-a-model) into the `models`-directory of your mod.
+[Export your model](#exporting-a-model) into the `models` directory of your mod.

 Since Luanti does not use embedded texture information or material files, you need to specify the texture location in the code.
 For example, for a node with a `drawtype` of `mesh` you specify the model textures in the tiles table:

 ```lua
 core.register_node(":test:red_block", {